MarkSverdlov/Statistical_Theory_Final_Assignment2024/readme.md

    download the original data from Kaggle, name it "games\_may2024\_cleaned.csv", and place it in the same folder as the notebook.
-1. Initial Results.ipynb - This notebook contains the initial results we procured for the presentation.
 1. Pre-Processing Data.ipynb - This notebook contains all the code for pre-processing the original data from Kaggle.
 After its execution, it creates a new csv file called "Pre-Processed Data.csv" which we